Complexity

 summary: ClassVar[str] = 'Forbid placing too many ``return`` statements in a function.'

-class TooManyExpressionsViolation(node, text=None, baseline=None)[source]
+final class TooManyExpressionsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation